linagee/cordova-androidpublisher/README.md

 Under 'Boost your app with a Google API', click 'Enable an API'

 In the 'Filter by API' on the lower right, type in 'google play android' and you should see 'Google Play Android Developer API'.
-Click Status on the right to turn it On.
+Click on the right to turn it on.

 On the left of the screen, click 'Credentials'